Purim: Burning of Haman's effigy

 As early as the 5th century, there was a custom to burn an effigy of Haman on Purim.
-The spectacle aroused the wrath of the early Christians who interpreted the mocking and "execution" of the Haman effigy as a disguised attempt to re-enact the death of Jesus and ridicule the Christian faith.
 Prohibitions were issued against such displays under the reign of Flavius Augustus Honorius (395–423) and of Theodosius II (408–450).
 The custom was popular during the Geonic period (9th and 10th centuries), and a 14th century scholar described how people would ride through the streets of Provence holding fir branches and blowing trumpets around a puppet of Haman which was hanged and later burnt.
-The practice continued into the 20th century, with children treating Haman as a sort of "Guy Fawkes."
+The practice continued into the 20th century, with children treating Haman as a sort of "Guy Fawkes".
 In the early 1950s, the custom was still observed in Iran and some remote communities in Kurdistan where young Muslims would sometimes join in.

 Purim spiel

 A Purim spiel (Purim play) is a comic dramatization that attempts to convey the saga of the Purim story.
 By the 18th century, in some parts of Eastern Europe, the Purim plays had evolved into broad-ranging satires with music and dance for which the story of Esther was little more than a pretext.
 Indeed, by the mid-19th century, some were even based on other biblical stories.
 Today, Purim spiels can revolve around anything relating to Jews, Judaism, or even community gossip that will bring cheer and comic relief to an audience celebrating the day.